guifel/nocust-client-doc/README.md

 All of these functions can be used with a parameter `tokenAddress` to similarly manipulate ERC-20 tokens.
+Don't forget to give transfer allowance to the nocust contract for the ERC-20 you wish to use.
+(Explanations [here](https://medium.com/ethex-market/erc20-approve-allow-explained-88d6de921ce9))